Module One: Live online, November 11 – 13, 2020

 Breaking into the boardroom can be challenging for anyone.
 Yale’s Women on Boards program gives its participants guided preparation for the board search process.
 Prior to beginning you will complete pre-work, which includes pre-readings and drafting a board CV.
 You will develop a search plan during the course and review your progress post program with peer accountability partners.

-For additional programs that prepare women to advance in senior management, please visit our Programs for Women page.
+For additional programs that prepare women to advance in senior management, please visit our Programs to Promote Women page.

 What to Expect